naomyramirezm/cineplusnao/README.md

   Instructions to Run the Project

 To open the application, you need to have Python installed on your computer, as well as the wxPython library.
-Open Visual Studio Code, then in the top-left corner, open the terminal and PRESS "NEW TERMINAL."
-Type the following:
+Open Visual Studio Code,

-cd C:\Users\PC\Downloads\wxGlade
-python wx.glade.py

 Next, in the top-right corner, click on "FILE", select "OPEN", find the file "naocine", and run the project from the top-right corner.
 The Login window will appear.